We love visitor centers.

 Nothing causes a child to lose interest faster than having no control in the learning situation and having someone else in charge of each nutritional bite of information being spoon fed into them.
 Nothing excites a child more than having the opportunity to learn something that no one else around him knows.

-If we define the parameters of a learning experience before a child has even begun — deciding what will be studied, in what order, what information is important/not important, etc. — then we have taken the reins and delegated our child to the back seat.
+If we define the parameters of a learning experience before a child has even begun — deciding what will be studied, in what order, what information is important/not important, etc. — then we have taken the steering wheel and delegated our child to the back seat.

-If we let our children define the parameters — as they go — then they have the reins.
+If we let our children define the parameters — as they go — then they’re in the driver’s seat.
 They get to show us around; they get to follow the path that is most interesting to them.
 They decide how far they will go.
 It requires parents (and teachers) to give up control of the situation.
 But aren’t we really here to teach our kids to drive?